-A bonus of 5 points will be awarded for each undamaged egg at the completion of each round.
-A total of 30 bonus points will be available if all 3 rounds are flown.
+5 points will be awarded for each correctly transferred cube at the completion of each round.
+A total of 30 points will be available if all 3 rounds are flown successfully.

 For the presentation a maximum of 5 points will be awarded in respect of each of six key categories as follows: